Genocide: The Ecology of Pathways to Ending Lives and Life

 - Norlander, R., & Marsella, A.J.
 (2011).
 Identity in a global era: Beyond individual, cultural, and national identities.
 In M. Pilisuk & M. Nagler (Eds.)
 Peace movements worldwide. pp.85-97.
 Santa Barbara, CA: Greenwood Press/Praeger

-Anthony J. Marsella, Ph.D., a member of the TRANSCEND Network for Peace Development Environment, is a past president of Psychologists for Social Responsibility, Emeritus Professor of psychology at the University of Hawaii’s Manoa Campus in Honolulu, Hawaii, and past director of the World Health Organization Psychiatric Research Center in Honolulu.
-He is known internationally as a pioneer figure in the study of culture and psychopathology who challenged the ethnocentrism and racial biases of many assumptions, theories, and practices in psychology and psychiatry.
+Anthony Marsella, Ph.D., a member of the TRANSCEND Network, is a past president of Psychologists for Social Responsibility, emeritus professor of psychology at the University of Hawaii, and past director of the World Health Organization Psychiatric Research Center in Honolulu.
+He is known nationally and internationally as a pioneer figure in the study of culture and psychopathology who challenged the ethnocentrism and racial biases of many assumptions, theories, and practices in psychology and psychiatry.
 In more recent years, he has been writing and lecturing on peace and social justice.
-He has published 21 books and more than 300 articles, tech reports, and popular commentaries.
-His TMS articles may be accessed HERE and he can be reached at firstname.lastname@example.org.
+He has published 15 edited books, and more than 250 articles, chapters, book reviews, and popular pieces.
+He can be reached at firstname.lastname@example.org.

 Anticopyright: Editorials and articles originated on TMS may be freely reprinted, disseminated, translated and used as background material, provided an acknowledgement and link to the source, TMS: Genocide: The Ecology of Pathways to Ending Lives and Life, is included.
 Thank you.

 This work is licensed under a CC BY-NC 4.0 License.